docknetwork/substrate-warmup/contributing.md

 [rustfmt](https://github.com/rust-lang/rustfmt) is used.

-Changes should be accompanied by tests.
+Code changes should covered by tests.